pydanny/pydanny.github.com/posts2014/01-01-resolutions.rst

 :category: blog
 :slug: new-years-resolutions-for-2014

-Making News Year's Resolutions is something I do every year.
+Making New Year's Resolutions is something I do every year.
 It's important to me.
 I like to set goals and see how well I do.

 Resolutions
 ===========